-As a family-owned company, we’ve always done business differently.
-Our ecosystem is built on ethics, empathy and environmental and social justice.
-From the way we make our products to how we treat our employees and support our local communities, we are forever committed to helping you create a safer and more sustainable home.
+Our foundation is built on ethics, empathy, environmental justice and social justice.
+From the way we make our products, to how we treat employees and support local communities, we are committed to creating a safer and more sustainable home for all of us.

-Everyone should know what’s in the cleaning products they bring into their home, so it’s hard to believe that there’s no federal requirement for manufacturers to disclose their ingredients.
+Everyone should know what’s in the cleaning products they bring into their home.
+It’s hard to believe that there’s no federal requirement for manufacturers to disclose their ingredients.
 We’re proud to have helped pass California’s Cleaning Product Right to Know Act, the first law in the U.S. to require ingredient disclosure for cleaning products.
 We worked closely with legislators and a coalition of businesses and nonprofit organizations to help pass this historic bill.

 Now, we’re fighting for a federal law that would give all Americans the information they need to choose safer cleaning products.
-That’s why we’re working with the American Sustainable Business Council (ASBC) to stop the Accurate Labels Act which, despite its name, would replace California’s strong requirements with weak federal protections that would put people at greater risk for illnesses like asthma, eczema and cancer.
-We’re working with ASBC and Congress to draft new legislation based on California’s strong ingredient disclosure requirements.
+That’s why we’re working with the American Sustainable Business Network to stop the Accurate Labels Act which, despite its name, would replace California’s strong requirements with weak federal protections that would put people at greater risk for illnesses like asthma, eczema and cancer.
+We’re working with ASBN to support new federal legislation based on California’s strong ingredient disclosure requirements.

-Safer Choice certification helps shoppers find cleaning products that are made with safer ingredients that work well too.
-We’re proud to be a leader in the U.S. EPA’s Safer Choice program, with more Safer Choice-certified products than any other company (over 140) and four Safer Choice Partner of the Year awards.
+We’re proud to be a leader in the U.S. EPA’s Safer Choice program, with over 90 Safer Choice-certified products and six Safer Choice Partner of the Year awards.

-We work closely with our representatives in the House and Senate to support the Safer Choice program to ensure that this important program continues to thrive and help consumers easily find the safer cleaning products they’re looking for.
+We work closely with our federal representatives to support the Safer Choice program to ensure that this important program continues to thrive and help consumers easily find the safer cleaning products they’re looking for.

-We partnered with the American Sustainable Business Council (ASBC) to support the bipartisan Sustainable Chemistry Research and Development Act, which requires federal agencies to include sustainable chemistry into research, development and other programs.
+We partnered with the American Sustainable Business Network to support the bipartisan Sustainable Chemistry Research and Development Act, which requires federal agencies to include sustainable chemistry into research, development and other programs.

-We also worked with ASBC to convince leaders in New York State to include green purchasing in their procurement programs to help create safer communities and a stronger economy.
+We also worked with ASBN to convince leaders in New York State to include green purchasing in their procurement programs to help create safer communities and a stronger economy.